MichaelHolley/SnapText/README.md

 - OpenCV

 ## How to use
-1. Execute
+1. Execute and use the Application-GUI to do a screenshot or select an image
 2. Select ROI and press S-Key to select
-4. Press any key to stop the program
+3. Press any key to stop the program
-3. Copy text from the console
+4. Copy text from the console

 ## Known Issues
 - With multiple Screens/Monitors connected, it will only capture the "main" screen
-- Launching the code will trigger the screenshot immediately without giving the chance to switch between Apps
 - the text in the ROI has to be big enough to undergo OCR => Necessary to zoom in manually